Greenville, SC dentists explain the benefits of zirconia dental implants vs titanium implants

 Implants have a very high success rate, but infection and implant failure can occur.
 With titanium implants, there are three individual pieces for the root, abutment, and crown.
 The abutment connects the implant and crown, but it can also be a point of weakness, as it is an extra piece that may create gaps where bacteria can accumulate.
 Zirconia implants connect directly to the crown without a separate abutment, so there is one less source of infection.
 Zirconia is easily accepted by the body.
 It integrates well with the bone and gums, so there is a tight seal around the implant.
 The chance of infection or implant failure is much lower with zirconia implants.

 Zirconia implants are made of a biocompatible ceramic material.
-They are metal-free and safe for patients.
+They are metal-free and safe for guests.
 The material is readily accepted by the body and integrates with the bone.
 It does not cause irritation or adverse reactions.
 Ceramic implants do not acquire the same amount of dental plaque as metal implants and are easier to keep clean.
 Zirconia implants are long-lasting and durable.

 From an aesthetic standpoint, zirconia implants are white and closely resemble the natural tooth color.
-For patients who have thin or receding gums, part of the implant may be visible.
+For guests who have thin or receding gums, part of the implant may be visible.
 If it is, it is white and appears to be a natural tooth.
 Titanium implants are silver or gray so if that implant is visible, it is obviously a restoration and not a natural tooth.

 Biocompatible, sturdy ceramic implants